roq-trading/roq-python/README.md

 conda install -y fastcore
 ```

-This would be the minimal implementation for a subscriber
+This is what you need to write a subscriber

 ```python
 class Strategy(roq.client.Handler):